abpframework/abp/docs/en/Community-Articles/2024-05-10-Sentiment-Analysis-within-ABP-Based-Application/POST.md

 ```

-After adding the related component, now you can run the web project and see the comment component, if you want.
+After adding the related component, now you can run the web project and see the comment component if you want.

 ### Applying Sentiment Analysis (Creating the Spam Detection Service)

 By default, CMS Kit's Comment Feature does not provide a spam detection system.
 In this demo application, we will override the `CommentPublicAppService`'s `CreateAsync` and `UpdateAsync` methods and then will add the spam detection control whenever a new comment has been submitted or an existing one is being updated.

-To override the `CommentPublicAppService` and extend its use-case implementations, create a `MyCommentAppService` class and update it's content as below:
+To override the `CommentPublicAppService` and extend its use-case implementations, create a `MyCommentAppService` class and update its content as below:

 ```csharp
 using System;